Heel Pain

 Plantar Fasciitis

-- One of the most common causes is plantar fasciitis.
+• One of the most common causes is plantar fasciitis.
 This condition occurs when the plantar fascia, a thick band of tissue that runs along the bottom of your foot, becomes irritated or inflamed.
 It’s often characterized by pain near the heel, particularly with the first few steps in the morning or after prolonged periods of rest.
-Plantar fasciitis is commonly seen in people who spend a lot of time on their feet or engage in high-impact activities like running.
+Locals who love jogging along Moonlight Beach or hiking in San Elijo Lagoon often push their feet to the limit, making this condition more common here.

 Achilles Tendinitis

-- The Achilles tendon connects your calf muscles to your heel bone.
+• The Achilles tendon connects your calf muscles to your heel bone.
 Overuse or sudden strain on this tendon can lead to Achilles tendinitis, causing pain in the back of the heel.
-This condition is often seen in athletes, particularly those involved in sports that require repetitive jumping or running.
+This overuse injury strikes active Encinitas and North County residents—think surfers, runners, or weekend warriors.

 Heel Spurs

-- Heel spurs are bony growths that can develop on the underside or backside of the heel bone.
+• Heel spurs are bony growths that can develop on the underside or backside of the heel bone.
 Spurs are often due to prolonged stress from conditions like plantar fasciitis or tight calves.
-Although heel spurs themselves may not always cause pain, they can lead to inflammation and discomfort in the surrounding tissues.
+While not always painful, they can irritate surrounding tissues, causing discomfort after a day walking around downtown Encinitas or standing at work.

 Bursitis